 |Susa Creek Co-operative||Billy McDonald, President|

 |Joachim Enterprise||Lyle Moberly, Manager|

 |Wanyandie Flats East & West||Tom Wanyandie, President|

 As the Town of Grande Cache continued to grow and living off the land became more difficult, social issues arose from systemic discrimination, lack of education and economic opportunities, struggles with culture shock and the loss of the traditional way of life.
-Substance abuse and suicide became prevalent issues in the eighties and nineties prompting community members to come together to formalize Aseniwuche Winewak Nation in 1994.
+Substance abuse and suicide became prevalent issues in the eighties and nineties prompting community members to come together to formalize Aseniwuche Winewak Nation as a society in 1994.

-Today, our community members continue to face challenges with housing, education and employment opportunities, generational trauma, mental health, substance abuse, addictions, loss of culture and accessing the basic needs that are afforded to recognized Indigenous groups and all Canadians.
+Today, Aseniwuche community members continue to face challenges with housing, education and employment opportunities, generational trauma, mental health, substance abuse, addictions, loss of culture and accessing the basic needs that are afforded to recognized Indigenous groups and all Canadians.
 AWN’s mission is to support education, programming and representation to build unity in the community by working together to preserve the land, language and culture.
 The sacred and important knowledge from our Elders guide us and the youth inspire us to make a better future.